Pages tagged "Blog"

 They also host bi-monthly discussion events called Salon Juste, inspired by the salons of the Harlem Renaissance with the idea of creating space for robust exchanges of ideas to spur the creativity that emerges from increased connectivity and understanding across different backgrounds.
 Discussions touch on timely topics, centered around the stories of incredible Miami community leaders whose expertise and talents arise from their lived experiences as people directly impacted by social injustice.
 Salon’s portray the residents role in accomplishing change.
 Past Salon topics have included Climate Change and Environmental Justice; Taxi Drivers, Uber and the Consumer in Between; and Women and Work.

-To learn more about The Community Justice Project and their pro bono opportunities, email [email protected]
+To learn more about The Community Justice Project and their pro bono opportunities, email [email protected].

 Life Planning Considerations for Parents of Special Needs Children